 Be sure to inform your physician of ALL the medications you are taking, including vitamins, over-the-counter drugs (such as aspirin, antacids, pain relievers, etc.) or even herbs and "natural" products.
 These can all potentially have unwanted effects when combined with medications or anesthesia.

 Some herbal and diet products must be stopped at least two weeks before surgery.
 To minimize the risk of blood loss during and after surgery, you will be asked to stop taking certain medications.

 Many medications affect blood clotting.
-NSAIDs (Aspirin, Ibuprofen, Motrin, Advil), blood thinners (Warfarin, Xarelto, Eliquis, Pradaxa), diet pills, and MAO inhibitors are examples of medications that can cause increased bleeding times.
+Medications & supplements that thin your blood include: NSAIDs (Aspirin, Ibuprofen, Motrin, Advil), blood thinners (Warfarin, Xarelto, Eliquis, Pradaxa), diet pills, and MAO inhibitors, Vitamin E, Fish Oil, Turmeric, Vitamin C, and multivitamins.
 You are encouraged to discuss any concerns you may have with your surgeon or prescribing physician.